Calf muscle strain

 Heel Raise Exercises

 As your pain decreases, progress from isometric to heel raise exercises.
-This involves rising up onto your toes from a standing position.
+This involves rising onto your toes from a standing position.
 Perform the exercise with your toes turned out to emphasize the inside aspect of your calf muscles.
 This is where most calf muscle injuries occur.
 Perform the exercise with your toes turned in to emphasize the outer aspect of your calf muscles.
-Hold weights in your hands or use a bar over your shoulders to increase the load.
-Perform 10 to 20 repetitions for multiple sets several days per week.
+Hold weights or use a bar over your shoulders to increase the load.
+Perform 10 to 20 repetitions for multiple sets 3 days per week.

 See Your Physical Therapist for Calf Muscle Strains

 Other treatments, such as manual therapy, will expedite your recovery from calf muscle strains.
-More challenging balance and sport-specific exercises are incorporated as soon as your pain decreases and strength improves.
-Pain-free function takes several months.
+More challenging balance and sport-specific exercises are incorporated as your pain decreases and strength improves.
+Full pain-free function takes several months.

 Starting the right exercise program early is a proven approach.
 These 3 exercises are only a small sample of an effective physical therapy program.
 Your physical therapist can perform an individual assessment and design an exercise program based on your unique problems and goals.
 Contact us today if you have questions about which exercises are right for you.